![]() |

 Admiro la claridad de visión y propósito en la serie de Paccarik Orue "El Muqui", hecha en su Perú natal.
 La ciudad en la que trabaja tiene una mina a cielo abierto en el medio. ¿Qué más tienes que decir?

-All images from the series "El Muqui" © Paccarik Orue
+From the series "El Muqui" © Paccarik Orue

 ______________________________